 If you have previously taken the LSAT, do not worry that we might somehow review your (technically complete) file before we receive your new LSAT score.
 Simply provide us, in Section 6 of our application, the date of your future LSAT administration, and we willl hold your file for review until we receive scores from that test.
 If you change your mind, (and decide not to sit for the test after all, or decide to sit for a later test administration), please contact us so that we can either remove the "hold" on your file or change the date on which we will check for a new score.

-Furthermore, we make admissions decisions on a rolling basis, and there is no early decision program.
 Each year, we wait until we have a critical mass of applications to begin our review and while each year is just a little different than its predecessors, we don't typically achieve this volume until mid-to late October.(Back to Top)